krschmidt/krschmidt.github.com/_posts/2012-04-22-the-bahamas.md

 Not very reassuring.

 But ultimately it doesn't matter, because that aircraft (which was apparently coming from the hanger) doesn't materialize.
 Instead, they give us a different aircraft at our original gate (that's aircraft 3 for this leg alone).
 We finally board two hours late.
-While waiting, we have many awkward conversations whit the bathroom attendants, whom we see every time we think the plane is about to board&mdash;you always want to get that last trip in before you make a cross country flight.
+While waiting, we have many awkward conversations with the bathroom attendants, whom we see every time we think the plane is about to board&mdash;you always want to get that last trip in before you make a cross country flight.

 We taxi over to the runway.
 Just before turning onto it the captain makes an announcement, "We have a stuck valve.
 We're going to try restarting the aircraft to see if that fixes it."
 Then he proceeds to turn the plane off and on, while we watch plane after plane land on the runway in front of us.
 After hearing about how we might skip the safety check, this is rather unsettling.

 But we took off with no further delays.
 Since the new plane was a different model aircraft with more seats, we were at least able to get a spare middle seat for our trip.
 But it's virtually impossible to be comfortable in coach, no matter how many extra, empty seats you have.
 We spent the entire flight trying unsuccessfully to get comfortable.
 Neither of us really slept at all.

 We finally landed at SFO at 11:20pm at Terminal 1.
 We know we'll be taking off in the morning at Terminal 3, and since that's the bigger terminal we decide to spend the night there.
-We exit security and ride the train over to Terminal 1.
+We exited security and rode the train over to Terminal 1.

-The very nice TSA girl explains that they're not closing until midnight, and that all the food inside the terminal is closed already, so we should probably go upstairs to subway and get some food.
+The very nice TSA girl explains that they're not closing until midnight, and that all the food inside the terminal is closed already, so we should probably go upstairs to Subway and get some food.
 We get two subs (sans drinks, since we know how the TSA feels about drinks) and have Jillian change out of the zip off pants that keep getting her searched.
 We head back to security at 11:45.

 There we're informed by a different TSA guy that because our flight doesn't leave until morning, we can't spend the night in the terminal proper.
 We can only spend it pre-security.
 We're at a loss for what to do at this point, so we burst out in maniacal laughter.
 Then we have a lengthy conversation with the TSA guy about where he'd spend the night in the terminal.